Service Committee: Expanding the Neighborhood

 Through these initiatives, we hope to extend the work of the HRC beyond the four physical floors of the Honors Residential College buildings into the Waco community and beyond to the rest of the world.

 The Honors Residential College proudly partners with local leaders to serve as tutors in an after-school program with ACE (Afterschool Centers for Education).
 Our student volunteers mentor sixth to eighth grade students both academically and personally, growing in friendship with the students of the Waco community.
 In addition, the HRC has begun to partner with Waco ISD libraries.
 HRC students are planning and running various learning activities for elementary school library sessions, spreading a love of learning and reading into the Waco public schools.

-Students in the HRC are able to participate in our community partnership with Waco's Family Health Center, an organization devoted to providing the highest quality healthcare to Wacoans.
+Students in the HRC are able to participate in our community partnership with Waco's Waco Family Medicine, an organization devoted to providing the highest quality healthcare to Wacoans.
 HRC residents interested in healthcare or related professions are able to serve doctors, nurses, other medical staff, and patients of the Family Health Center in weekly commitments at the local clinic.

 For many decades now, Central America's Northern Triangle (El Salvador, Nicaragua, Honduras, and Guatemala) has been beset by poverty and violence.
 Beginning with the civil wars and struggles for liberation in the 1970s and 1980s, these countries have faced an onslaught of dictatorships, street gangs, and economic upheavals.
-America has a hand in much of the troubles, and to this day, we are tied to the fate of these beautiful people.
-Given these intertwined realities, the Honors Residential College seeks to partner with the nations of the Northern Triangle.
+Currently, there is a refugee crisis in the countries of Central and South America.
+Given the intertwined realities of North, Central, and South America, the Honors Residential College seeks to partner with the nations of Latin America.